Interview with the Author

 How did the idea of the book come about?

-The book initially had a different tone, character arc, and storyline.
-However, midway through the first draft, George Floyd’s death and the subsequent protests profoundly impacted me.
-Amid the isolation of COVID-19, I immersed myself in books and podcasts on institutional racism, economic justice, and workplace inequality.
-This period of reflection led me to confront my role in these issues as a white male, ultimately reshaping the narrative and themes of the story.
+The book originally began with a different style and storyline.
+However, after completing the first draft, the death of George Floyd and the subsequent protests deeply affected me.
+During the isolation of Covid, I immersed myself in books and podcasts exploring racism, economic injustice, and inequality.
+That period of reflection prompted me to examine my own identity and responsibilities as a White man.
+As my understanding grew, I felt compelled to revise the story’s narrative and themes to reflect this new awareness and deeper sense of accountability.

 What does the title Pale Privileges, Dark Roast refer to?

-Fiction often pulls from three main sources: real events and people whose names or attributes are altered for anonymity, events or actions exaggerated for dramatic or comedic effect, and entirely imagined scenarios.
-Given that I still have friends working at my former company and I intend not to disparage any real individuals or organizations, I’ll simply say that this book draws from all three sources.
+Fiction is shaped by three primary sources: real events and people, whose names or details are changed for privacy; events or actions that are exaggerated for dramatic or comedic impact; and fully imagined scenarios.
+Since I still have friends at my former company and aim to avoid disparaging any real individuals or organizations, I’ll simply acknowledge that the book is inspired by all three sources.

 What is next?